oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 ``policy_trait<Policy>::selection_type`` or the helper trait ``selection_t<Policy>``.

 Unwrapping a *selection* returns the underlying resource.
-For example, unwrapping a selection when using SYCL (the default), results in a SYCL queue.
+For example, unwrapping a selection when using SYCL (the default) results in a SYCL queue.

 A selection can also be used to report *execution info*.
 More advanced policies, such as ``dynamic_load_policy`` and ``auto_tune_policy`` require that runtime